DaveBenham/VenomModules/README.md

 ![SHAPED VCA module image](doc/ShapedVCA.png)
 Shaped VCA is a stereo polyphonic voltage controlled amplifier with a variable response curve, and optional hard/soft clipping, ring modulation, amplitude modulation, and oversampling.

-The Shaped VCA can function as a typical voltage controlled amplifier or attenuator, or ring modulator, or amplitude modulator, or constant voltage source, or wave shaper, depending on which inputs are patched and how parameters are configured.
+The Shaped VCA can function as a typical voltage controlled amplifier or attenuator, or ring modulator, or amplitude modulator, or constant voltage source, or waveshaper, depending on which inputs are patched and how parameters are configured.

 ### R (Level Range) button
 This color coded switch establishes the range of the Level knob amplification.